Any good resorts would be appreciated too. I'm not a pro but I'm comfortable with beginner-intermediate runs. Any input would be very helpful!

 So to answer your question.
 Between now and the end of April is your window though it is Mother Nature and she has a tendency to make her own plans...

-I would suggest Lake Louise, Sunshine Village and Marmot in Jasper though ive heard Fernie and Revelstoke are great too. over 2 years ago
+I would suggest Lake Louise, Sunshine Village and Marmot in Jasper though ive heard Fernie and Revelstoke are great too. almost 3 years ago

 Its all condition/mountain dependent,